gpiocc/learn/README.md

 1.  fork this repository
 2.  clone the forked repository to your computer (you may just clone the master branch only to reduce the download sizes)
 3.  create the new entry in the `_posts` folder and the asset folder in the `assets/post` folders (see `README.md` in these folders for the naming convention)
-4.  push to changes back to your forked repository Whenever you have completed an entry
+4.  push to changes back to your forked repository
 5.  create a new pull request to our 'gh-pages' branch

 We will review your post as soon as possible :D